 A few days later the horse returned, bringing with it six wild horses.
 “How fantastic!
 You are so lucky,” his neighbours told him.
 “Now you will be rich!”
 “Maybe,” the farmer replied.

-The next day soldiers came and took away all the young men to fight in the army.
+The next day soldiers came and took away all the young men to fight in the war.
 The farmer’s son was left behind.
 “You are so lucky!” his neighbours cried.
 “Maybe,” the farmer replied.

-When we interpret a situation as an ‘opportunity’ or a ‘disaster’ it shapes the way that we respond.
+When we interpret a situation as an ‘opportunity’ or a ‘disaster’ it shapes our emotions and the way that we respond.
 But the story of the Taoist Farmer shows that we can never truly know how a situation is going to turn out.

 There are no intrinsic ‘opportunities’ or ‘threats’.
-There is only what has happened and how we choose to respond to it.
+There is only what has happened and how we choose to respond.